JayaG-gowda/C-Projects/C++ projects/Hostel_Room_Allocation_System/README.md

 ## 2. Allocating rooms to students
 ✒️📌📍⏳🕳️☯️⚛️⭕❌
-<p>⭕ The rooms are allocating to students, if the given room is empty otherwise the student needs to choose another room.<br>⭕ Here there are some conditions (if the room is empty) to allocate.<br>  1.
-Student needs to enter his/here name.<br>  2.
-Characters in a name should be less than 10.<br>  3.
+<p>⭕ The rooms are allocating to students, if the given room is empty otherwise the student needs to choose another room.<br>⭕ Here there are some conditions (if the room is empty) to allocate.<br>&nbsp&nbsp&nbsp&nbsp1.
+Student needs to enter his/here name.<br>&nbsp&nbsp&nbsp&nbsp2.
+Characters in a name should be less than 10.<br>&nbsp&nbsp&nbsp&nbsp3.
 While entering a name, space is not allowed, if they want separation then they can use underscore (like Jayanna_G).</p>

 ![image](https://github.com/user-attachments/assets/4848642f-1b54-45d9-8b28-1f0fddfb08e8)